mahoneyr/AnythingLLM_File-Manager/README.md

 docker-compose logs -f
 ```

-## Support
+## Support 🤝

-For issues, questions, or contributions, please:
+For issues, questions, or contributions:
-- Create an issue in the repository
+- 📝 Create an issue in the repository
-- Ensure logs and configuration details are included when reporting issues
+- 🛠️ Include logs and configuration details when reporting issues

-## Known Issues:
+## Known Issues ⚠️

-- While we can create new Workspaces and delete them, we can only create new folders.
-So deleting folders needs to first be possible through the AnythingLLM API so I can add this feature.
+- ⚠️ While we can **create new Workspaces and delete them**, we can only **create new folders**.
+  - **Folder deletion is not yet supported** via the AnythingLLM API.
+This will be added once supported.

-## Upcoming changes:
+## Upcoming Changes 🚀

-- Improving code
+- 🛠️ Code improvements
-- Adding option for a workspace.json file of some sort to set the settings of a workspace by changing the json.
+- 📜 Adding an option for a `workspace.json` file to configure workspace settings

+## Security Information 🔒

+⚠️ **No security testing has been conducted.
+Use at your own risk.** This has not been tested for production.
+Please review the `settings.py` file and adjust as needed.

+🔐 If you have security expertise, **pull requests with security improvements are welcome!**

-## License
+## License 📜

 MIT